Registration for the 2017 NAIS Diversity Leadership Institute (DLI) is now full.

 Nicole DuFauchard, head of school, The Advent School (MA)

 Johnnie Foreman, director of diversity, Gilman School (MD)

-Crissy Caceres, director of diversity and inclusion, Georgetown Day School (DC)
+Crissy Cáceres, Assistant Head of School, Georgetown Day School (DC)

 Rosetta Lee, science teacher, diversity trainer & consultant, Seattle Girls' School (WA)

 Steven Tejada, dean of diversity initiatives, Noble and Greenough School (MA)

 Please send institute registration cancellations in writing via email to NAIS at firstname.lastname@example.org by May 31, 2017, to receive a refund minus a $75 processing fee.
 No refunds will be issued after that date.